Utility Cloud Glossary

 Walk the Line

-A method of completing work against linear assets from the map, where a user with a mobile device follows along the length of the asset and their progress is tracked in Utility Cloud.
+A method of completing work against linear assets from the map, where a user with a mobile device follows along the length of the asset and tracks their progress in Utility Cloud.

 The email sent to new users upon creation in Utility Cloud.
 New users must follow the link from the welcome email, accept the terms and conditions, and set a password before being able to use Utility Cloud.